mindsdb/mindsdb/mindsdb/integrations/handlers/ollama_handler/README.md

 ## What are the recommended system specifications?

 * A macOS machine, M1 chip or greater.
+* A working Ollama installation.
+For instructions refer to their [webpage](https://ollama.ai).
+This step should be really simple.
 * For 7B models, at least 8GB RAM is recommended.
 * For 13B models, at least 16GB RAM is recommended.
 * For 70B models, at least 64GB RAM is recommended.